chsafouane/imbalanced_data_methods_test/Notes.md

 ## Undersampling

 The **Balancing ratio** is the ratio of the minority class to the majority class.
-Ra

 There are two families of methods: